fakecoinbase/fincloudlabsslashcetracker/README.md

 function for storing the data on the MongoDB database.
 You may have an array of coins' data as the third argument of the function must be an array.

-6. Open `utils/supported_coins.mjs` file and follow `INSTRUCTION 1.` and `INSTRUCTION 2.`
+6. Open `utils/supported_coins.ts` file and follow `INSTRUCTION 1.` and `INSTRUCTION 2.`

-7. Now, open `coins_tracking.mjs` file in the root directory and call your new exchange's tracking functionality inside of `RunCoinsTracking` function, and you are all set.
+7. Now, open `coins_tracking.ts` file in the root directory and call your new exchange's tracking functionality inside of `RunCoinsTracking` function, and you are all set.

 ## Database Design